kubernetes/enhancements/keps/sig-cli/2953-kustomize-plugin-graduation/README.md

 **Plugins from a user-specified trusted catalog**

-When using plugins with a trusted catalog, only one flag will be required, regardless of the runtime type of the provider: `--trusted-plugin-catalog=""` .
+When using plugins with a trusted catalog, only one flag will be required, regardless of the runtime type of the provider: `--trusted-catalog=""` .

 This new repeatable flag will be introduced by the [Catalog KEP].
 When that flag is present, plugins in the referenced catalogs will be executed without the need for any additional flags.
 The integrity of the plugin provider will be validated against the Catalog entry before execution.
 This all applies whether the providers are defined explicitly in the Kustomization (and the explicit entry matches the catalog) or looked up dynamically in the catalog.